setare-tohidi/PyStackOverFlow/README.md

-# Template for Telegram Bot
+# Stack Over Flow Telegram Bot

-Template to create a telegram bot in python.

 ## How to Run
 1. Set your telegram bot token as environment variable `TELEGRAM_BOT_TOKEN`: